matt-tylek/CS375-Final-Project/README.md

 - WebSockets for real-time messaging
 - Stripe Checkout for secure payments
 - HTML, CSS, JavaScript for frontend
+- AWS Elastic Beanstalk for deployment
+- AWS IAM for secure access and permissions

 ## How to Run: